 Last year, I started reviewing writing resources for Curious Words.
 I’ve plowed through dozens of books and apps and software, sharing only the ones I found most beneficial along the way.
-After a year of doing this, here are my top 10 favorite writing resources: Continue reading “My 11 Favorite Writing Resources”
+After a year of doing this, here are my top 10 favorite writing resources: Continue reading “11 Best Writing Resources”

 Orson Scott Card’s Characters & Viewpoint offers an in-depth look at inventing, constructing, and performing characters in fiction writing.
 To this end, he makes a distinction between writing and storytelling– a relationship he likens to composer and performer, screenwriter and actor.
 Continue reading “Characters & Viewpoint: A Review”